What It Does

 - Reader SDK is not supported in the Square sandbox.
 See the Testing Mobile Apps guide for testing recommendations.

-Reader SDK in a Nutshell
+Reader SDK components

 Reader SDK supports in-person payments by embedding the Square checkout flow and Reader settings manager in mobile applications.
 The workflow includes 4 key elements: